foundersandcoders/coursebook/src/learn/database/index.md

 }
 ```

 Now anyone cloning the project can run `npm install` then `npm run seed` to have everything up and running quickly.
+If you ever want to start over you can delete your DB file and re-run the seed script.

 ## Amending the schema